silvia-odwyer/xenon/README.md

 Features include live rendering of your markdown in HTML, a minimal interface, and end-to-end encryption of files.

+An accompanying WYSIWYG editor is also being developed, and a basic version is now available.

 ## Demo

 ![A GIF demo as the app stands on 10/01/2019](https://github.com/silvia-odwyer/xq/blob/master/screenshots/demo2_10_01_2019.gif)